menglilin/Rate-limiting/README.md

 #### message: string

-Message return to user when reach the max
+Message return to the user when reaching the max

 #### statusCode: int

-The statusCode to return to user when reach the max
+The statusCode to return to the user when reaching the max

 #### skipFailedRequests : boolean